 We believe it is important to motivate and challenge all our pupils.
 It is our responsibility to enable pupils to achieve their full potential in all aspects of their academy life and we work very closely with parents/carers to ensure the success of our pupils.

 The support we provide at Moreton is in line with Wolverhampton’s Local Offer for SEND, which can be viewed online at http://www.wolverhampton.gov.uk/send.

 The diagram below details the interventions and support strategies offered at Moreton as part of a graduated response to SEND.

 Moreton SEND team

-Our Special Educational Needs and Disabilities (SEND) team is led by Mrs Webster – Assistant Vice Principal and Special Educational Needs and Disabilities Coordinator (SENDCo).
+Our Special Educational Needs and Disabilities (SEND) team is led by Miss S Webster – Special Educational Needs and Disabilities Coordinator (SENDCo).
 She is supported by Mrs Green – Assistant SENDCo/ Counsellor.

 Within our team we have several Learning Support Assistants (LSAs) that are usually classroom based and deliver one to one and small group work where necessary.

 - Miss Dale

 - Mrs Hollis (Sensory liaison officer)